Sensemaking in a Sandbox

 Creative prompts surface tacit knowledge—uncertainty and ambivalence that analytical discussion cannot reach.

-Sensitivity to how "technical" changes become questions about identity, legitimacy, and values.
+Sensitivity to how technological changes and adoption expectations can trigger questions about identity, role, legitimacy, and even values.

 Afrofeminist & Intersectional